cloudflare/daphne/README.md

 ([DAP](https://datatracker.ietf.org/doc/draft-ietf-ppm-dap/)) standard.
 DAP is under active development in the PPM working group of the IETF.

-Daphne currently implements draft-ietf-ppm-dap-02 and draft-ietf-ppm-dap-03.
+Daphne currently implements draft-ietf-ppm-dap-02.
+The next draft, draft-ietf-ppm-dap-03, is a work-in-progress.

 This software is intended to support experimental DAP deployments and is not yet suitable for use in production.
 Daphne will evolve along with the DAP draft: